Why choose the Samsung Galaxy S20 Ultra

 It's those lightning speeds – Rootmetrics has measured speeds over 450Mbps –that are going to draw people in, as well as being able to say you're one of the first people you know to have a 5G phone.

 The UK's 5G coverage, driven by the big four mobile operators (EE, Vodafone, O2 and Three) is increasing all the time but is a long way off the near-universal coverage of 3G or 4G.
 It's worth checking out providers' websites before signing up to a deal.

 8K Video Snap

-A one-minute 4K video does take up 600MB of memory, but as the Galaxy S20 Ultra is available in 128GB and 512GB models, this is unlikely to be a problem.
+A one-minute 4K video does take up 600MB of memory, but as the Galaxy S20 Ultra is available in 128GB and 512GB models, this is unlikely to be a problem, and you can expand the storage further to 1TB using a microSD card.
 And 8K Video Snap isn't all the S20 Ultra's video mode has to offer.
 A larger sensor and anti-rolling stabiliser, powered by sophisticated AI, stabilises video like an action cam, allowing you to capture incredibly smooth action footage – say goodbye to blurry messes.

 108 Megapixel camera and Space Zoom